Looking to hire Laravel developers? Try LaraJobs

 Provider SDKs are installed only when selected, and each install command uses the exact SDK version tested by MailBridge.

-Provider Lane Install
+Provider Lane Current adapter support Install

-MailerSend Transactional php artisan mailbridge:install mailersend
+MailerSend Transactional raw send, hosted templates, personalization, tags php artisan mailbridge:install mailersend

-Resend Transactional php artisan mailbridge:install resend
+Resend Transactional raw send, template payload, tags/headers php artisan mailbridge:install resend

-Postmark Transactional php artisan mailbridge:install postmark
+Postmark Transactional raw send, hosted templates, tags, metadata, message streams php artisan mailbridge:install postmark

-MailerLite Marketing php artisan mailbridge:install mailerlite
+MailerLite Marketing subscribers, groups, fields, campaigns php artisan mailbridge:install mailerlite

 Run health checks anytime: